pydam/EmaLink/Readme.md

 ### Charging

 You can use any micro USB charges from a phone, tablet, headset or other devices.
 You can even use a powerbank to charge it if it has a micro USB cable.
 Charging is considered finished after the red led (the one close to the USB connector) is turning off.
-It may take up to 3 hours for 3XS/Micro or XS to fully charge, up to 5 hours for Standard/Medium and Maxx.
+It may take up to 3 hours for Nano or Micro to fully charge, up to 5 hours for Standard, Large and Maxx.

 ### LED Lights